-- Lymph nodes in the neck or other areas of the body
+- Lymph nodes in the neck or other areas of the body.

-- Lung lesions
+- Lung lesions.

-- Liver abnormalities
+- Liver abnormalities.

 How do I prepare for a fine needle aspiration?

-How is this test performed?
+How is this test done?

 Local anesthesia, such as lidocaine, will be used to numb the area.
 Once the area is numb, a thin needle (one that is even smaller that the type used to draw blood) will be put into the mass or lesion.
 It may be placed into the mass or lesion several times to make sure enough tissue is removed to be tested.
 The actual insertion of the needle takes about 10-15 seconds.
-The entire biopsy takes about 15-30 minutes
+The entire FNA takes about 15-30 minutes.

 What can I expect after my fine needle aspiration?